How much does a Toyota car service cost?Get a free quote now

 Common Toyota repairs and their cost

-A common car repair, not just limited to Toyota maintenance, is windscreen repair.
-Fixing small front and rear windscreen chips could cost as little as £200.
-For more serious damage (think, completely smashed) it could cost as much as £3,000 to replace your windscreen.
+A common car repair - not just limited to Toyota maintenance - is windscreen repair.
+Fixing small front and rear windscreen chips could cost as little as $50.
+For more serious damage (think, completely smashed) it could cost as much as $500 to replace your windscreen.

 What are the main factors affecting the cost of my Toyota car service?

 As you can see from our price guide above, the biggest variation in cost is based on the make and model of your vehicle, along with the complexity of the task.
-But the average car service cost also needs to include your mechanic’s labour and how long the job will take.
+But the overall price of a Toyota car service also needs to include your mechanic’s labour and how long the job will take.
 And that will depend on:

 Saving on your Toyota car service costs